 The following is how one can be a member of the PNC for 1 year.

-This forest is a key component of the "Save our Everglades" program that's intended to filter and clean up the water flowing out to the 10,000 islands estuary of southwest Florida and ultimately out to Florida Bay and onto the coral reefs still living along Florida Keys and the Florida straits.
-This land is under the ownership of South Florida Water Management and run by the Florida Forest Service.
+This forest is also a key component of the "Save our Everglades" program that's intended to filter and clean up the water flowing out to the 10,000 islands estuary of southwest Florida and ultimately out to Florida Bay and onto the coral reefs still living along Florida Keys and the Florida straits.
+This land is under the ownership of South Florida Water Management and managed by the Florida Forest Service.
 A lot of good things have happened over the last decade to restore a great deal of the Forest and more work has been planned to occur over the next few years or so.
-Again , water quality is the main goal of the restoration along with the benefit of a much better ecology and better place to live.
+Again , water quality is the main goal of the restoration along with the benefit of a much better ecology and better place to live for all in South Florida.

 3 new pump stations have been designed and installed by the State of Florida and the United States Army Corps of engineers for the purpose of maintaining a natural sheet flow effect for the purpose of greatly improving water quality and subsequently all life as well existing in it's strands, sloughs, wetlands and estuaries of Southwest Florida.